The Cartesian method and Fermat's Last Theorem: Fermat's Last Theorem proof

-\item If $q$ is even such that $q^2\nmid 2^{kn-2}$ then $c^{n/2}\in\mathbb{Q}\setminus \mathbb{Z}$, which contradicts that $c^{n/2}$ is odd. \end{enumerate} Secondly, consider $q$ is odd. \begin{enumerate} \item Suppose $q=1$.
-Solving Equation (\ref{p2-q2}) gives $p^{2}=a^{n/2}+1$.
-Substituting in \mbox{Equation (\ref{p2+q2})} and rewriting gives $c^{n/2}-a^{n/2}=2$.
+\item Assume that $q$ is even with $q^2\nmid 2^{kn-2}$.
+Then $c^{n/2}\in\mathbb{Q}^*$, which contradicts that $c^{n/2}$ is odd.
+Therefore, it is impossible that $q^2\nmid 2^{kn-2}$. \end{enumerate} Second, consider \eqref{meollo} with $q$ odd. \begin{enumerate} \item Suppose $q=1$.
+Solving \eqref{p2-q2} gives $p^{2}=a^{n/2}+1$.
+Substituting in \eqref{p2+q2} and rewriting gives $c^{n/2}-a^{n/2}=2$.
 Such equality is impossible since $a$ and $c$ are odd with $a<c$, and the minimum difference between them is $2$, but when raising $a$ and $c$ to an integer power greater than $1$, then the difference is greater than $2$.
-Therefore $c^{n/2}-a^{n/2}>2$, which is a contradiction.
+Since $n/2>1$, then $c^{n/2}-a^{n/2}>2$, which is a contradiction.
+Hence, $q=1$ is impossible.